 The highest growth was recorded in the iron and steel segment

-In March 2021, average salaries in Ukraine’s mining & metals sector increased in all segments.
-The highest growth of 29.7% to ₴22.1 thousand was recorded in the iron and steel segment, according to the data presented by the Trade Union of Metallurgists and Miners of Ukraine (TUMMU).
+In May 2021, average salaries in Ukraine’s mining & metals sector increased in all segments.
+The highest growth of 8% to ₴20.1 thousand was recorded in the iron and steel segment against April 2021, according to the data presented by the Trade Union of Metallurgists and Miners of Ukraine (TUMMU).